Moving On in to education, training or employment

-Securing employment, training or education opportunities can be extremely challenging for people who are deaf or have a hearing loss as many continue to be disadvantaged and not supported to reach their full potential – for example, the average deaf child leaves high school with a reading age of nine.
+Securing employment, training or education opportunities can be extremely challenging for people who are deaf or have a hearing loss as many continue to be disadvantaged and not supported to reach their full potential.

-Action on Hearing Loss Scotland provides a specialist ‘On the Move’ transitions service, funded by The Big Lottery Fund, which supports 16-25 year olds who are deaf or have a hearing loss in central Scotland to take up work experience and move in to full-time employment, training or education.
+Action on Hearing Loss Scotland provides a specialist ‘Moving On' transitions service, funded by The Big Lottery Fund, which supports 16-25 year olds who are deaf or have a hearing loss in Scotland's central belt to take up work experience and move in to full-time employment, training or education.

-'On the Move' also helps to build the confidence of young people and provides one-to-one or group support to gain life skills and achieve their personal goals.
-Every young person is different and ‘On the Move’ provides a personalised service to meet the individual needs of each client.
-An independent evaluation of the project showed that more than 70% of clients have progressed to a positive destination.
+'Moving On' also helps to build the confidence of young people and provides one-to-one or group support to gain life skills and achieve their personal goals.
+Every young person is different and ‘Moving On' offers a personalised service to meet the individual needs of each client.

 The project holds a series of events to enable young people to gain life-changing information in accessible formats.
-Download the events calendar(PDF 290kb, opens in new window) for full details.
+Examples of courses the team are planning to run during 2015-16 are:

 The project also runs a college preparation course, in partnership with City of Glasgow College, where the young people experience life as a college student for a week.
-‘On the Move’ supports clients who want to study by working with their intended college to ensure that appropriate communication support (e.g. British Sign Language (BSL) interpreters or electronic note-takers) is in place.
+‘On the Move’ supports clients who want to study by working with their intended college to ensure that appropriate communication support such as British Sign Language (BSL) interpreters or electronic note-takers is in place.

 Working with employers

-In November 2013, the project launched ‘Sound Advice’, a free information pack which provides employers with best practice guidance on how to make recruitment processes are accessible for applicants who are deaf or have a hearing loss and how to make the ‘reasonable adjustments’ that are required by the Equality Act 2010 for employees with hearing loss.
+‘Sound Advice’, is a free information pack which provides employers with best practice guidance on how to make recruitment processes are accessible for applicants who are deaf or have a hearing loss and how to make the ‘reasonable adjustments’ that are required by the Equality Act 2010 for employees with hearing loss.
 Visit the Sound Advice page for further details.

-For more information, contact Employment Adviser, Barbra Woodburn:
+For more information, contact the 'Moving On' team: